singhhitendra337/linux_the_final_boss/Day_06/notes_and_exercises.md

   tr -s ' ' < file.txt                        # Squeeze multiple spaces
   ```

+## Sample Exercises
+1. Search for the word "error" in all `.log` files in `/var/log` (case-insensitive).
+2. Print the username and shell from `/etc/passwd` using `awk`.
+3. Replace all occurrences of "foo" with "bar" in a file using `sed`.
+4. Find all files larger than 100MB in your home directory.
+5. Count the number of unique lines in a file.
+6. Extract all IP addresses from a log file.
+7. Find and delete all empty files in a directory tree.

 ## Solutions
 1. **Search for "error" in log files:**
    ```bash